AmberRoseA/WalkingWithTalitha/README.md

 *As a business owner, I want to have an easy-to-use content management system on my website, allowing me to update my services, pricing, and availability in real-time, so I can keep my clients informed and my website up-to-date.
 *I want to include a contact form on my website, enabling potential clients to reach out to me easily, so I can quickly respond to inquiries and schedule dog walking appointments.
 *I want to integrate a scheduling and booking system into my website, allowing clients to request and book dog walks online, streamlining the appointment process and reducing administrative tasks.
 *I want to utilize analytics and reporting tools on my website to track user engagement, monitor the effectiveness of marketing efforts, and gather data to make informed decisions to grow and improve my dog walking business and attract more customers.

 ### DESIGN
 Typography and Color Scheme
 The website's color scheme is inspired by the business logo, emphasizing greens and pastel light colors for a visually appealing contrast.
 The font choice, "Wellfleet," is both readable and gentle, in line with the nurturing image the business aims to project.
+---INSERT MOOD BORED WITH COLORS IMAGES AND TYPOGRapghy----

 ### WIREFRAMES
 #### Mobile Screens